 - Minnesota Department of Health (MDH) Situation Update - Statewide Case data updated daily at 11:00AM by MDH.

 - Center for Disease Control (CDC) - Situation Summary

 Scott County Community Health Resource Guide

-Scott County Public Health created a Community Health Resource Guide with information on providers who accept Medical Assistance and offer sliding fees for those who are uninsured or under-insured.
+Scott County Public Health's Community Health Resource Guide provides information on providers who accept Medical Assistance and offer sliding fees for those who are uninsured or under-insured.